-A European MTF for the trading of fixed income securities and investment products in retail-size.
+A European MTF for the trading of fixed income securities and investment products in micro and odd lot.

 Strategic development is aimed at achieving the following targets:

-- Keeping the focus on trading of fixed income securities for the retail size segment;
+- Keeping the focus on trading of fixed income securities for the micro and odd lot segment;

 - Consolidating the role on the domestic market;